Scarface05/MVY-FS/README.md

 # MVY-FS
-A persistent filesystem developed with the help of FUSE
+A persistent filesystem developed with the help of LibFUSE